haakco/deploying-laravel-app/Stage_0/README.md

 ### Step 3.4: Generating the SSL certificate

-As we have already installed certbot and have the DNS pointing at the server it quiet simple to get the certificate generated and setup.
+As we have already installed certbot and have the DNS pointing at the server, it quite simple to get the certificate generated and set up.

-First confirm the nginx is up by typing your domain into the browser with http. (https won't work yet)
+First, confirm the Nginx is up by typing your domain into the browser with HTTP.
+(HTTPS won't work yet)

-e.g Go to http://www.example.com
+e.g. Go to http://www.example.com

-You should get the text you added the index.html file.
+You should get the text you added to the index.html file.

 ```nginx
 index index.html index.htm index.php;
 ```

-Ok we are now going to use certbot to generate our certificates and enable ssl.
+Ok, we are now going to use certbot to generate our certificates and enable SSL.

-You'll need to provide it an email address that it can notify you expiring certs and the ```www``` domain.
+You'll need to provide it with an email address that it can notify you of expiring certs and the ```www``` domain.

 e.g. ```www.example.com```